Frequently Asked Questions

 Sometimes, patent prosecution may require dividing the claims into separate applications, which may require amendment of the inventors on each case.
 In rare circumstances, an inventor may be named on the case in error or an inventor may have been omitted.
 Provided there was no intent to deceive the USPTO, these errors can be fixed.
 In fact, it is important to fix any such errors.
 If inventors are intentionally named incorrectly, any resulting patent may be invalidated.

 Yes, software may be patented, but in most cases, copyrighting the software provides adequate protection much more efficiently.
 Under Board policy, software created by faculty, staff, and students is typically considered indistinguishable from other properties owned by the Board.

 However, under some circumstances, the inventor may own the copyright with educational uses reserved for UT Southwestern.
 For this reason, disclosure of the software to the UT Southwestern Office for Technology Development is encouraged.
 A special Software Intellectual Property Questionnaire (MS Word / PDF) is available for this purpose.
-Any media intended to be protected should carry a notation on the title or cover page (e.g. "Copyright, The University of Texas Southwestern Medical Center at Dallas, [year]).
+Any media intended to be protected should carry a notation on the title or cover page (e.g. "Copyright, The University of Texas Southwestern Medical Center, [year]).

 How can I preserve UT Southwestern's ability to claim patent rights?

 To preserve U.S. patent rights, a patent application must be filed within one year of an enabling public disclosure of the invention.
 To preserve foreign patent rights, a patent application must be filed before enabling public disclosure of the invention.
 An inventor should complete an Intellectual Property Questionnaire describing an invention before disclosing it to the public.